 Unlike traditional retailing, ecommerce doesn’t require a physical space to set up shop.
 In many cases, online businesses can often open and operate—at least initially—with fewer laborers than would a traditional store.

 Technology continues to play a major role in transforming American entrepreneurialism.
-For example, platforms such as Shopify provide a toolbox that allows for the establishment of an entrepreneurial ecommerce company.
-Even entrepreneurs with limited skills that, in the past, would have been requisite to successfully operate a new company, are now able to start an online business and outsource many aspects of their operations, including such diverse functions as marketing and logistics.
+For example, platforms such as Shopify provide a toolbox that you can use when you’re building an online business.
+Even entrepreneurs with limited skills that, in the past, would have been requisite to successfully operate a new company, are now able to begin building an online business and outsource many aspects of their operations, including such diverse functions as marketing and logistics.

-For new online businesses, outsourcing to a 3PL (third party logistics) can also remove the burden of distribution, warehousing, transportation and fulfillment of ecommerce orders.
+If you’re building an online business, outsourcing to a 3PL (third party logistics) can also remove the burden of distribution, warehousing, transportation and fulfillment of ecommerce orders.
 By choosing to use such services, ecommerce businesses can then focus more of their time and energy on the ‘client experience’—the key to continued success.

 “There are multiple advantages for ecommerce entrepreneurs using a 3PL,” explains Mary Marriott, Vice President of Operations for Rakuten Super Logistics.
 “There are numerous operational challenges confronting ecommerce business owners every day, and partnering with a 3PL allows ecommerce entrepreneurs to focus on their primary interests and duties: ensuring their clients receive an optimal purchasing experience.